 With this recipe, as I said, I use the outside leaves, separating the white bottoms from the leafy top.
 Cook the bottoms first, adding the delicate leaves at the last moment to retain their color and to keep them from getting mushy.

 For this recipe, I use fettuccine pasta, but you could use wide rice noodles, such as Asjantaboonn (wide noodle) or Pad Thai, medium noodle) to keep this gluten-free.

 If you would like to serve a wine with this, I recommend a Pinot Noir.
 Look for, or ask your wine merchant to recommend one that is a little earthy, it will complement the earthiness of the lamb.
 Another good wine choice would be a Cab Franc most commonly known as a blending grape, but yummy on its own as well.

-Combine the rice wine, sesame oil, and soy sauce into a measuring cup.
-Put the lamb into a bowl, add 1/2 of the rice wine mixture and 1/2 of the minced garlic.
+- Combine the rice wine, sesame oil, and soy sauce into a measuring cup.
+Put the lamb into a bowl, add ½ (¼ cup) of the rice wine mixture and ½ of the minced garlic.
 Mix well.

-Serve in wide warmed bowls (remember to always warm you plates so the food stays hot longer); sprinkle the reserved green onion tops over.
+- Serve in wide warmed bowls (remember to always warm your plates so the food stays hot longer); sprinkle the reserved green onion tops over.